dchiquito/xmasctf-2018/README.md

                     x ^= x >> 8
                     return (x & 255)

-This is the heart of the problem.
+This is the heart of the challenge.
 The first line of the constructor sets `self.seed = self.getseed()`, which uses `os.urandom(12)` to generate a random 96 bit integer.
 The constructor then unpacks self.seed into 3 32 bit chunks, which are put into self.iv, self.key, and self.mask.
 To my knowledge, there is no way for us to guess the random number provided by `os.urandom`, which uses the Operating System's random number generator.
-This means we have no information whatsoever about the initial values of the IV (Initial Value), Key, and Mask.
+This means we have no information whatsoever about the initial values of the IV (Initial Value), KEY, and MASK.
 As far as I can tell, self.aux is irrelevant.

 Let's continue reading with `next_byte()`.
 First x is set to the XOR of IV and Mask. `self.next()` is then called, which presumably changes the state of the PRNG so that the next call to `next_byte()` returns a different value.
 The last few lines basically XOR different bits of X with itself, like this example with a random x: